monsoonmaelstrom/book2/book2.md

 “They will be giving us a demonstration today,” she continues.
 “As they have clearly intuited.”

 We both stand silently, waiting to hear whatever it is she’s devised, while the others look on with varying degrees of apprehension.
-Alex looks like a piano wire wound so tightly me might break at any moment, and I can see the concern etched across Liam’s face.
+Alex looks like a piano wire wound so tightly he might break at any moment, and I can see the concern etched across Liam’s face.
 The forced neutrality I see on Giorgi’s face tells me he also knows enough to know this is about to get ugly.

 “Hazel and Davy are going to show us how to move energy through another’s meridians.”
 She turns to look directly at us.
 “You have three minutes to figure out how you want to do it.”